 The hike is slightly steep for most of the 1.5 mile out-and-back trek, although you will still see plenty of families, dog walkers, and casual hikers out there.
 Nothing too strenuous considering the reward in the end.
 You would think this one would be insanely crowded given its’ easily accessibility.
 However, despite the full parking lots, it’s easy to find a bit of peace and quiet along this woodsy, tranquil trail.

-How to get here: The trailhead begins at 3074 Catawba River Rd, Old Fort, NC 28762 (30 min east of Asheville)>
+- How to get here: The trailhead begins at 3074 Catawba River Rd, Old Fort, NC 28762 (30 min east of Asheville).

 4. Rainbow Falls

-Hiking to the stunning 150 foot tall Rainbow Falls within Gorges State Park is an absolute must for waterfall lovers.
+Hiking to the stunning 150 foot tall Rainbow Falls within Gorges State Park is an absolute must-do for waterfall lovers.
 Although the hike is a bit more challenging than the rest on this list, it is definitely one of the more majestic falls.
 This is one that looks even bigger and more powerful in person, and therefore, no picture really does justice.

-The big boulders surrounding the falls and the deep pool that the falls plunge into really create that postcard worthy setting.
+The big boulders surrounding the falls and the deep pool that the falls plunge into really creates that postcard worthy setting.
 On sunny afternoons, you may just see a rainbow in the mist, hence the name.

 If you love hiking, you will definitely appreciate the lovely walk through nature.
 This trail is really isolated and heavily forested, making it a great place to get back to nature.
 After a few days dealing with the tourist crowds in Asheville, getting lost in nature is a real treat.
 The trek is 1.7 miles and steep for much of the journey, so you will get in a fabulous workout.
 Let’s just say you can skip the gym guilt free the next day!

 This is one of the newer state parks having just been established in 2009.
 The trails are all well maintained and the visitor’s center is gorgeous.
-Unfortunately, parking is quite a hassle on the weekends and you may find yourself walking a bit if you do not arrive early enough.
+Unfortunately, parking is quite a hassle on the weekend and you may find yourself walking a bit if you do not arrive early enough.

 How to get here: Gorges is located at 976 Grassy Ridge Rd in Sapphire, about an hour SW of Asheville.
 No fees!